petergridge/Irrigation-V5/README.md

 * add German translation for config flow
 ## 5.1.0
 * Config Flow - configure via UI
-* REMOVED - generated helpers as they are incomatible with config flow
+* REMOVED - generated helpers as they are incompatible with config flow
 ## 5.0.10
 * Generated helpers based on entity name not friendly name
 * Correct pump issue